 Characteristics of a firewall

-- Firstly, It ensures that all the traffic coming from outside to inside or vice versa should pass through it.
+- Firstly, It ensures that all the traffic coming from outside to inside or vice versa should transfer through it.

-- Only authorized traffic is allowed to pass through the firewall (As described in the security policy).
+- Only authorized traffic is permitted to transfer through the firewall (As described in the security policy).

-- It uses trusted system with a secure operating system which makes it immune against penetration.
+- It utilizes trusted system with a secure operating system which makes it robust against penetration.

 Types of firewall

-- Packet filters – These types of firewalls are also known as screening router and screening filter.
+- Packet filters – Packet filters are also called to as screening router and screening filter.
 Packet filter passes (forward or discard) the packet after applying some set of rules and decides on the basis of the outcome.
 Although security of the packet filters can be breached through IP spoofing, source routing attacks and tiny fragment attacks.
 The advanced type of packet filters are dynamic packet filter and stateful packet filter.

-- Application gateway – It is also known as the Proxy server.
-This is because it acts as a proxy or substitute and decides about the flow of the application level traffic and hides the source IP from the outside world.
+- Application gateway – It is also referred to as the Proxy server.
+Since it behaves as a proxy or replacement and decides about the flow of the application level traffic and hides the source IP from the outside world.

 - Circuit gateway – It is similar to application gateway but has some additional functionality such as creating a new connection between itself and remote host.
 It is also capable of changing the source IP address in the packets from the end user’s IP.
 This is how it hides the original IP address of the source.

-- A firewall cannot protect against internal attacks and also that are not bypassing through it.
+- Internal attacks cannot be blocked by firewall and also that are not bypassing through it.

 - It can not protect against malicious attacks.